-More typically, however, judgments of the Royal Court of Jersey (and also in Guernsey until the 2008 reforms) are expressed as the Court as a whole and irrespective as to the precise role of the Judge and Jurats in the formation of that judgment.
-It is tempting to draw from this the conclusion that the issues in the case have been resolved by a rather free discussion between Judge and Jurats with the view of achieving what has been described in Guernsey as a "common mind."123 Commissioner Bailhache (formerly Bailiff and Deputy Bailiff of Jersey) provided to the writer the following insight into the process in civil cases in Jersey:
+More typically, however, judgments of the Royal Court of Jersey (and also in Guernsey until the 2008 reforms) are expressed as the court as a whole and irrespective as to the precise role of the judge and Jurats in the formation of that judgment.
+Strictly speaking, the Bailiff's view is irrelevant on matters within the exclusive jurisdiction of the Jurats.
+It is tempting to draw from this the conclusion that the issues in the case have been resolved by a rather free discussion between judge and Jurats with the view of achieving what has been described in Guernsey as a 'common mind'.
+Commissioner Bailhache (formerly Bailiff and Deputy Bailiff of Jersey) provided to the writer the following insight into the process in civil cases in Jersey:

-"The practice of judges probably varies, but the legal division of responsibility is clear.
+The practice of judges probably varies, but the legal division of responsibility is clear.
 The presiding judge always retires with the Jurats to consider whatever is in question because the presiding judge is a reserve judge of fact.
 I do not know what others do, but my custom is to sum up the law, if necessary, to the Jurats and set out for them what are the factual issues upon which they have to make a decision.
 Where a discretion is to be exercised, the background law is first rehearsed, and then there is a discussion.
-I hold back, certainly at the start, from expressing firm views on any factual issues, but it is true to say that very often the discussion results in a consensus emerging."
+I hold back, certainly at the start, from expressing firm views on any factual issues, but it is true to say that very often the discussion results in a consensus emerging.

-The danger of such approach, however, lies in the potential for the views of the Jurats to be influenced by those of the Judge when their respective roles are intended to be very different.
-Clearly, given that the Bailiff or his substitute has a casting vote where there is disagreement, such discussions have justification but it does lead to potential tension between the respective roles of Judge and Jurat to the extent at least that the Judge is never called upon to exercise his reserve role.
-In fact, the occasions upon which a Judge in Jersey has had to exercise his/her reserve function as to issues of fact is extremely rare124 whilst in Guernsey no known instance can be recalled or has yet been reported.
-Such cases of a split decision, however, do provide important markers to the effect that the Judge influencing the decision-making process upon issues of fact, the quantum of damages or sentence simply by his active participation, and this is even more likely in cases involving Jurats who are inexperienced and recently appointed.
-In Guernsey at least, the 2008 reforms are largely to be welcomed because they appear to have reinforced the boundaries as to the respective roles of Judge and Jurats.
+The danger of such approach, however, lies in the potential for the views of the Jurats to be influenced by those of the judge when their respective roles are intended to be very different.
+Clearly, given that the Bailiff or his substitute has a casting vote where there is disagreement, such discussions have justification but it does lead to potential tension between the respective roles of judge and Jurat to the extent at least that the judge is never called upon to exercise his reserve role.
+In fact, the occasions upon which a judge in Jersey has had to exercise his/her reserve function as to issues of fact are extremely rare while in Guernsey no known instance can be recalled or has yet been reported.
+Such cases of a split decision, however, do provide important markers to the effect that the Jurats are performing their functions with welcome vitality.
+Nonetheless, there must be a danger of the judge influencing the decision-making process upon issues of fact, the quantum of damages or sentence simply by their active participation, and this is even more likely in cases involving Jurats who are inexperienced and recently appointed.
+In Guernsey at least, the 2008 reforms are largely to be welcomed because they appear to have reinforced the boundaries as to the respective roles of judge and Jurats.